Alokamit310/CSE370_Spring25_Project/README.md

 ### 5. Grade Tracking & Performance Insights 📈
 *   Input and store marks for individual courses and assessments.
-*   Automated automated calculation of letter grades (e.g., A+, A, B, etc.).
+*   Automated calculation of letter grades (e.g., A+, A, B, etc.) based on standard academic grading systems.
 *   Algorithmic backend processing that generates tailored academic suggestions and highlights subjects at risk.

 ### 6. Dynamic Calendar System 📅